joshjohanning/joshjohanning.github.io/_posts/2022-03-08-github-advanced-security-permissions-chart.md

 Organization administrators can create [Custom Repository Roles](https://docs.github.com/en/enterprise-cloud@latest/organizations/managing-peoples-access-to-your-organization-with-roles/managing-custom-repository-roles-for-an-organization) to customize and fine-tune different permission sets that repository administrators can grant.
 For example, I want to create a role that allows users to have Write access AND be able to view/dismiss Dependabot Alerts:

 ![Custom Repository Roles](custom-roles.png){: .shadow }
+_Custom repository roles - creating a custom role to allow viewing/managing of Dependabot alerts_

 ## Changelog